teeterls/Digital_Signal_Processing/README.md

 ### 2. Uniform and non-uniform quantitation

- The quantification process is necessary in the transition from continuous signals to discrete signals in finite-precision systems. finite-precision systems, which allows the signals to be stored, transmitted or processed digitally. digital form.
-In this practice we are going to work with two types of quantization (uniform and non-uniform) and analyze the results obtained from the application of two types of quantization. and non-uniform) and to analyze the results obtained by applying each of them to the same signal.
+Work with two types of quantization (uniform and non-uniform) and analyze the results obtained by applying each of them to the same signal, so differences among types can be noted.
 For this purpose, an audio file is provided.

-### 3. Changing the sampling rate
+### 3. Changing the sampling frequency

+Work with different techniques (decimation, interpolation by an integer factor, or frequency changing by a rational factor) to change the frequency of sampling of a signal, in the discrete domain, without changing to the analog domain.
+For this purpose, an audio file .WAV and a low pass filter (.mat file) are provided.

 ### 4. Digital FIR filters
 ### 5. Digital IIR filters